 Container growing is an option when considering how to grow parsley.
 Keep in mind that your plants will need a reasonably deep container for good root development.

-When sowing seed, don’t plant your parsley seeds too deep.
+When you plant seeds, don’t plant parsley seeds too deep.
 Instead, plant parsley seeds no deeper than ¼”.
-If you lay the seeds on the soil’s surface and gently press with a finger to indent the soil slightly, you can then brush a little soil over the top and your parsley seeds should be just fine.
+If you plant seeds on the soil’s surface and gently press with a finger to indent the soil slightly, you can then brush a little soil over the top, and you’ll grow parsley seeds just fine.

 For transplanting, prepare your planting site in advance.
 Once the soil is amended to your liking, pop the plants in at the same level they at in their starter pot.
 Water them in well afterward to help them recover from the transplanting process.

-Don’t let your young parsley plants linger in their starter pots for too long.
+Don’t let your young parsley linger in its starter pot for too long.
 Parsley develops a long taproot, and waiting too long can cause it to become rootbound.

 Once established, parsley is a low-maintenance plant.
 Still, that doesn’t mean you can neglect it.
 Let’s go over how to grow parsley in the most optimal conditions.